Hadelekw/mplusa/README.md

 # MPlusA
 ---
-**MPlusA** is a small Python library for tropical algebra (also known as $(\min, +)$ and $(\max, +)$ algebra).
+**MPlusA** is a small Python library for tropical algebra (also known as (min, +) and (max, +) algebra).
 It provides the definitions of basic operations on numbers and NumPy arrays, as well as a basic implementation of tropical polynomials.

 Any improvements or fixes are always welcome.

 ## How to use
 After having installed the library one can import one of the two modules the package consists of (`minplus` and `maxplus`) and use the full array of its capabilities.
 The functions are essentially the same between the modules.
-The list below is a full list of the library's capabilities.

 **`add(*args) -> Real`**
 	Tropical addition.
 Essentially an alias for Python's `min` function.